Codecademy/docs/content/discrete-math/discrete-math.md

 ---
 Title: 'Discrete Math'
-Description: 'Discrete Math is a fundamental branch of mathematics that provides the foundation for various concepts and techniques used in computer science and problem-solving.
-It encompasses a range of topics, like sets, propostions, relations, functions, logic, proof and number theory.'
+Description: 'Discrete Math is a fundamental branch of mathematics that provides the foundation for various concepts and techniques used in computer science and problem-solving.'
 Codecademy Hub Page: 'https://www.codecademy.com/catalog/subject/computer-science'
 CatalogContent:
   - 'computer-science'
 ---

 **Discrete mathematics** is a fundamental branch of mathematics that provides the foundation for various concepts and techniques used in computer science and problem-solving.
-It encompasses a range of topics, like sets, propostions, relations, functions, logic, proof and number theory.
+It encompasses a range of topics, like sets, propositions, relations, functions, logic, proof and number theory.

 ## Advantages